frctl/fractal/packages/nunjucks/README.md

 ### _target

-This variable is only set in {{ link('@preview-layouts', 'component preview layouts') }}, and contains a simple data object representation of the item (i.e. component or page) being rendered _within_ the preview layout.
+This variable is only set in component preview layouts, and contains a simple data object representation of the item (i.e. component or page) being rendered _within_ the preview layout.

 ```html
 {{ _target.title }} <!-- outputs 'Button' -->